Norwegian Epic

 Norwegian Epic is a cruise ship of the Norwegian Cruise Line built under NCL's F3 Project by the STX Europe Chantiers de l'Atlantique shipyard in Saint-Nazaire, France.
 When launched in 2010 she was the third largest cruise ship in the world.

 Two ships in the Epic class were ordered by NCL in November 2006, with an option for a third vessel that was not exercised.
 A dispute between NCL and STX initially resulted in the construction of both ships being placed on hold until a new agreement was reached.
 The agreement called for completion of the first ship; the second ship was cancelled in 2008.
 The sole remaining ship, Norwegian Epic, was delivered to NCL on 17 June 2010.

-After completion and acceptance, Norwegian Epic sailed on Thursday 24 June 2010 from Southampton to New York.
+After completion and acceptance, Norwegian Epic sailed on 24 June 2010 from Southampton to New York.

 Overview

 Norwegian Epic surpasses the Breakaway-class as NCL's second largest ship class.
 She represents the "third generation" of Freestyle cruising vessels and her size allows NCL to have ships in the "mega-class" of their competitors in Royal Caribbean International and Carnival Cruise Lines, though she is still 32% smaller by gross tonnage than Royal Caribbean's Oasis-class ships, the world's largest passenger vessels at the time of her construction.

 Norwegian Epic has 4,100 passenger berths and the only tube-and-bowl water slide at sea.
 The ship also has a rappelling wall and a three-lane bowling alley together with a 17 °F (−8 °C) Ice Bar where customers have to wear parkas.

-On 13 April 2010, NCL CEO Kevin Sheehan along with Macy's, Inc CEO Terry J. Lundgren and NBC CEO Jeff Zucker announced that the 34th Annual Macy's 4th of July Fireworks would take place aboard the Norwegian Epic.
+On 13 April 2010, NCL CEO Kevin Sheehan along with Macy's Inc CEO Terry J. Lundgren and NBC CEO Jeff Zucker announced that the 34th Annual Macy's 4th of July Fireworks would take place aboard the Norwegian Epic.
 The NBC One-Hour Telecast of the Event was broadcast from the Norwegian Epic.

-On July 2, 2010, the ship was christened at a ceremony in New York by her godmother, American country music artist Reba McEntire.
+On 2 July 2010, the ship was christened at a ceremony in New York by her godmother, American country music artist Reba McEntire.